March 22, 2013

 The farm animal sector is also a major consumer of scarce water resources, making up 29 percent of the global agricultural water requirements.
 Animal products generally have larger water footprints than non-animal products.
 For example, in terms of protein, the water footprint is six times bigger for beef, and one and a half times larger for chicken, eggs and milk, than it is for legumes.

 Mitigating the serious problems requires immediate and far-reaching changes in current animal agriculture practices and consumption patterns.
 Each one of us can lessen our environmental footprint by reducing our consumption of meat, egg, and milk products.
-In the U.S., an average household shifting from a red meat and dairy to a vegetable-based diet just one day a week reduces greenhouse gas emissions equivalent to driving about one thousand miles less per year.
+In the U.S., for example, an average household shifting from a red meat and dairy to a vegetable-based diet just one day a week reduces greenhouse gas emissions equivalent to driving about 1000 miles less per year.

 Explore HSI’s Guide to Meat-Free Meals for delicious vegetarian recipes, and to learn how vegetarian eating can improve your personal health and reduce animal suffering while helping to protect the environment.